KINGAKWO/ibm-data-analytics-journey/05. Python Project for Data Science/README.md

 - Visualize long-term stock performance to detect trends and anomalies

 This project is a strong addition to my portfolio, showing that I can apply Python to **real-world financial analysis**.

+The second lab(Final Assignment_Webscraping) reinforced my ability to **scrape structured data from web pages** and transform it into usable formats.
+I practiced parsing HTML tables, handling nested tags, and building a clean DataFrame for financial analysis.
+This skill is essential for analysts who need to work with unstructured or semi-structured data sources.

 ---